 It has been a while since my last post on must-have UX practices for fintech.
 I enjoyed the feedback I got, and I’m sorry I have kept you waiting.
 But there is a reason.
-For some time, I have been solving UX challenges for one of the biggest banks in Europe and a groundbreaking investment platform that enables individuals and their advisors to invest in top-tier private equity funds.

 As if it weren’t enough, my presentation pitch “Is User Experience Research a Science?” qualified for UXDX Europe.
 What would be a better spring for a UX passionate, I could hardly imagine.

 During the intensive UX tour (I have visited Stockholm, Copenhagen and London in just 3 days), I’ve had the chance to discuss my thesis with the wider UX professionals community.
 But the UXDX events gave me something more valuable than just the means to satisfy the narcissistic part of my soul.

 It has offered me an unique opportunity to discuss daily UX battles with the top minds from the digital industry.
 And this time I would like to tip my hat to them.
 Hence the list of what I have heard and learnt during my May tour on UXDX.